rjmfernandes/kafkaJoin1By1/README.md

 If you monitor both streams STREAMED and STREAMED2 you will see the following:

 - If you insert d1 on topicA you see immediately the d1 left only message on STREAMED
-- After the window period and grace period has passed insert now d2 on topicA you see immediately the d2 left only message on STREAMED and nothing yet on STREAMED2
+- After 30s has passed insert now d2 on topicA you see immediately the d2 left only message on STREAMED and nothing yet on STREAMED2
-- Try now with d3 on topicA after waiting same time as before, and you should see now d2 left only also on STREAMED2 (it hit same partition as d3)
+- Try now with d3 on topicA after 30s as before, and you should see now d2 left only also on STREAMED2 (it hit same partition as d3)
-- Insert After the window period and grace period has passed d4 on topicA and at right after d4 on topicB, you see on STREAMED both the left only d4 and the joined d4 while on STREAMED2 you see the left only d1 (it hit same partition as d4) and the joined d4
+- Insert d4 on topicA and at right after d4 on topicB, you see on STREAMED both the left only d4 and the joined d4 while on STREAMED2 you see the left only d1 (it hit same partition as d4) and the joined d4